Refunds and Fee Adjustments

 Maintenance Fee Refunds and Adjustments

-2. Dropping a class can cause your financial aid to be lowered especially if you drop below full time.
+- Dropping a class can cause your financial aid to be lowered especially if you drop below full time.
 Adding and dropping a course for the same number of hours on the same day for the same term is considered a swap and there is no fee adjustment.
-However, if the class you add is online (D2L), RODP or has additional fees, those fees will be charged.
+However, if the class you add is online (D2L), TN eCampus or has additional fees, those fees will be charged.

-5. All fee adjustment periods will be rounded to whole days and the date on which each fee adjustment period ends will be included in publications.
+- All fee adjustment periods will be rounded to whole days and the date on which each fee adjustment periods end will be included in publications.
 In calculating the 75% period for other than the fall and spring and in calculating the 25% length of term in all cases, the number of calendar days during the term will be considered.
 When the calculation produces a fractional day, rounding will be up or down to the nearest whole day.

-9. When courses are included in a regular term's registration process for administrative convenience, but the course does not begin until later in the term, the 75%/25% fee adjustment periods will be based on the particular course's beginning and ending dates.
+- When courses are included in a regular term's registration process for administrative convenience, but the course does not begin until later in the term, the 75% and/or 25% fee adjustment periods will be based on the particular courses beginning and ending dates.
 This provision does not apply to classes during the fall or spring terms which may meet only once per week.
 Those courses will follow the same refund dates as other regular courses for the term.

 Out-of-State Tuition Refunds and Fee Adjustments